France rallies EU as trust in US, UK and Australia wanes

-BRUSSELS – France on Tuesday urged its European Union partners to consider whether to delay negotiations on the bloc’s future trade agreement with Australia over what Paris says is a lack of trust sparked by a major defense deal between the U.S., Australia and Britain.
+BRUSSELS – France’s European Union partners agreed Tuesday to put the country's festering dispute over a major Indo-Pacific defense deal between the U.S., Australia and Britain at the top of bloc’s political agenda, including at an EU summit next month.

-French European Affairs Minister Clement Beaune said he would raise the trade pact and the security implications of the deal, known as AUKUS, at a meeting with his counterparts in Brussels, and that France would ensure that it is discussed at EU summits and ministerial meetings next month.

-The Indo-Pacific security pact will see Australia cancel a multi-billion-dollar contract to buy diesel-electric French submarines and acquire U.S. nuclear-powered vessels instead.
-The French government is suggesting it was betrayed by the deal, which comes in the run-up to elections in France in April.
+The Indo-Pacific security pact known as AUKUS will see Australia cancel a multibillion-dollar contract to buy diesel-electric French submarines and acquire U.S. nuclear-powered vessels instead.
+The French government is suggesting it was betrayed by the deal.

+“It’s definitely something that raised interest and will occupy us in the months to come,” Gasper Dovzan, Slovenia’s foreign affairs chief, told reporters after chairing a meeting of the bloc's European affairs ministers in Brussels.

+EU leaders are set to meet in Slovenia on Oct.
+6 and again in Brussels on Oct.
+21-22.

-“It’s a matter of trust,” Beaune told reporters.
-“When you have your word, it has some value between allies, between democracies, between partners and in this case this word was not respected... so of course it creates a breach of trust.”
+“When you have your word, it has some value between allies, between democracies, between partners and in this case this word was not respected... so of course it creates a breach of trust," Beaune told reporters.

 “We have to be firm, not as French but as Europeans, because it’s a matter of the way we work together as allies,” he said.